cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-server.md

 :   The new server version.

 OPTIONS ( [ ADD | SET | DROP ] option ['value'] [, ... ] )
 :   Change the server's options. `ADD`, `SET`, and `DROP` specify the action to perform.
 If no operation is explicitly specified, the default operation is `ADD`.
 Option names must be unique.
-Greenplum Database validates names and values using the server's foreign-data wrapper library.
+Cloudberry Database validates names and values using the server's foreign-data wrapper library.

 new_owner
 :   Specifies the new owner of the foreign server.